 Please Note: the RWIT Writing Center offers remote sessions via Zoom conference and in-person sessions in Berry 183.

-Beginning in 2021, and until conditions change, the RWIT Writing Center will offer sessions either in person (in Berry 183) or remotely, via Zoom videoconference.
+Beginning in 2021, the RWIT Writing Center will offer sessions either in person (in Berry 183) or remotely, via Zoom videoconference.
 To book either kind of session, visit our online scheduling tool (instructions below) and reserve a session.
 You can select the delivery method of your appointment (online or in-person).
-Your confirmation email will provide directions.
+Your confirmation email will provide further instructions about joining.

 Note that College policy may require tutors to isolate; this means that sessions you reserve as in-person sessions could be changed to remote session on short notice.
 If an appointment you have booked must be changed to a remote format, we will send an email informing you of the situation.
 If you need to change your reserved in-person session to a remote session, you can use the online scheduling tool to change the delivery method of your appointment (find further instructions in your confirmation email).

 Note that, in cases where our staff members are sick or required to isolate, we may need to change the mode of a scheduled session from in-person to remote.
 If you have booked a session that is transitioning to a remote mode for that reason, we will send an email with information.

 First-time clients, register yourself in the RWIT system:

 RWIT will offers asynchronous feedback as an alternative to live sessions in the 2020-2021 year.
 This service makes RWIT more accessible to all students, removing barriers for students with limited internet access or who live in distant time zones.

 Asynchronous feedback process: